Motorists for Themselves: Motor Generation

 In July 2024, the party established a youth wing, Motor Generation, under the leadership of former Svobodní member and Ostrava-Vítkovice councillor Matěj Gregor.
 Gregor claimed that the purpose of the organization is to offer a right-wing political alternative for young people and provide a voice for conservative youth, as well as bringing "order and discipline" into members' lives.

 However, a controversy erupted shortly after the organization's foundation, as it set up a photo booth at its inaugural congress featuring cards with the quotes "I have an SS dagger at home", "Certified racist", and "Congress 9.11.", with an image of a plane and the Twin Towers.

 Respekt also reported that Gregor was planning on creating a network of Motor Generation clubs at Czech universities under the disguise of "conservative clubs", as it is illegal to create partisan organizations in universities under Czech law.
 In an internal memo, Gregor allegedly said that the clubs would "create hell" for progressives in the academic field and would make them "whine and scream".
 Gregor later confirmed the authenticity of the memo, but called it "twisted" by the media.
-He also denied comparisons made between the organization and Hitlerjugend, or the youth organizations of the Communist Party of Czechoslovakia.
+He also denied comparisons made between the organization and Hitler Youth or the youth organizations of the Communist Party of Czechoslovakia.